edumigueis/Simple-Flask-API/README.md

 # Simple-Flask-API
  >An ultra simple flask API template.
 It returns static JSON, and was made as a first experiment with flask.

 This API was built using Python and Flask.
+It uses as an example a static to do list in JSON format.

 ![](header.png)